Registered Restorative Organisation

 Below you will find further details of how your organisation can become registered with the RJC.

-Who should apply for our Restorative Organisation Registration?
+Who should apply for Registered Restorative Organisation status?

 A Restorative Organisation works restoratively but does not necessarily undertake restorative processes outside of their organisation.
 This could be, for example, a school, care home or workplace environment.

 What are the benefits of applying for Registration?

 There are many benefits to becoming a Registered Restorative Organisation, which include:

 - Building trust in your organisation and the services you offer